DrAdrianDC/Portfolio-for-Data-Science/README.md

 ## License

 This repository is licensed under a **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License**.
-For more details, see the LICENSE.txt file.
+(See LICENSE.txt file).